jodal/pykka/README.rst

 - Python 2.6, 2.7, or 3.2+

-- Optionally, Python 2.6/2.7 only (eventlet is known to work with PyPy 2.0 as well but Pykka is not tested with it yet):
+- Optionally, Python 2.6/2.7 only:

   - `gevent <http://www.gevent.org/>`_, if you want to use gevent based actors from ``pykka.gevent``.

   - `eventlet <http://eventlet.net/>`_, if you want to use eventlet based actors from ``pykka.eventlet``.
+Eventlet is known to work with PyPy 2.0 as well but Pykka is not tested with it yet.

 To install Pykka you can use pip::